Group Psychotherapy

 How can you tell if group psychotherapy is right for you?

-The benefits of group therapy
+The benefits of group psychotherapy

 The ability to relate to others

 Usually, these group meetings are small to medium-sized and allow everyone to express their thoughts.
-In addition, it also allows group members to build a working relationship and therapeutic alliance with one or more psychologists and the other group members in their session.
+In addition, it also allows group members to build a working relationship and psychotherapeutic alliance with one or more psychologists and the other group members in their psychotherapy session.
 This can be invaluable for those dealing with things like bipolar disorder, substance abuse, and chronic pain.

 A young man stands in front of a whiteboard while gesturing with his hand, and three people listen to what he's saying.